Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Conjunction Dynamics

 We consider the conjunction between a primary (subscript $p$) and a secondary (subscript $s$).
 The primary is the spacecraft we control, whereas the secondary is assumed to be passive.
 We indicate the relative position and velocity vectors at the \gls{ca} as

-in which $\bvec{r}$ and $\bvec{v}$ are the absolute position and velocity vectors, and the asterisk indicates the ballistic motion.
-As at the \gls{ca} the distance between the two objects is minimum, it follows
+in which $\bvec{r}$ and $\bvec{v}$ are the absolute position and velocity vectors.
+In the remainder of the paper the asterisk is used to highlight quantities when the objects are not maneuvered.
+At the \gls{ca} the distance between the two objects is minimum, and as such it follows

 To compute the collision probability it is useful to introduce a coordinate system referred to as the b-plane.
 The origin of the axes of this frame lies at the centre of the secondary object at the time of \gls{ca}; the $\eta$-axis is defined along the direction of the relative velocity of the primary with respect to the secondary object; the $\xi\zeta$ plane is perpendicular to that $\eta$-axis